Selling online vs in-person. What are the pros and cons of each? How do they fit into your strategy as a small business owner?

 In-person courses or trainings can be effective as well.
 People place a higher value on in-person trainings, and you can do a paid training.
 One option is to create a free event or group through meetup.com.
 Many businesses start by offering a free 60-90 minute training, then they offer a paid group training.

 Businesses can promote these in-person paid group trainings online.
 In-person paid trainings can be a great option to show your expertise and make extra money.
-People who go through the training can become paying customers, but you don’t your paid training to be a sales pitch in disguise.
+People who go through the training can become paying customers, but you don’t want your paid training to be a sales pitch in disguise.
 Bring incredible information and value.

 Like other types of marketing, online courses are more scalable but they tend to command lower prices.
 In-person trainings can be a powerful option to gain customers and extra income.